matryx/nanome-docs/docs/howto/howto.md

 ## How to export a molecule for future access or other softwares

 1. Select the structure you want to save.
-2. On the Entry List menu, click the ["Export" button](https://docs.nanome.ai/navigation/menus.html#export)
+2. On the Entry List menu, click the [Export button](https://docs.nanome.ai/navigation/menus.html#export)
 3. On the menu that appears after clicking Export, select where on your computer you want to save the structure (Desktop or Documents), and then select the file format you want to export to (pdb, sdf, or mmcif).

 ## How to load a structure stored on local computer